 - Using relevant hashtags to make posts more visible to relevant audiences who may be searching related topics.

 - Running ads to amplify posts to targeted audiences.

 - Engaging with users by promptly responding to comments and direct message within 12 to 24 hours.
 To grow your audience, you must actively engage with them!

 - Joining relevant groups and engaging in the conversation with shared posts and commentary.

 Lastly, it is important to constantly monitor your metrics.
 If posts on a specific platform aren’t performing as well as posts on others, it may be best to concentrate your efforts elsewhere.

 Interested in learning more about B2B content marketing towards engineers?
-Download our free Brand Positioning and Marketing Ebook.
+Download our free Content Marketing guide.

 Julia joined the TREW Crew with a unique client perspective.
 As a former client, she worked with TREW to guide her employer through a brand evolution combining two 50-year-old brands.
 She has a passion for both brand marketing and content marketing, with extensive experience collaborating with engineers and subject matter experts in creating and translating technical material into content easily understood by technical audiences.